 Weight becomes a major issue during bad weather.
-Heavy rainfall, ice, and snow can lead to big problems when they sit on your roof for extended periods of time.
-Too much weight applied to the roof can weaken the structure of the foundation over time, and eventually, you’ll run the risk of having the roof cave in on your home.
+Heavy rainfall, ice, snow can lead to big problems when they sit on your roof for extended periods of time.
+Too much weight applied to the roof can weaken the structure of the foundation over time, eventually, you’ll run the risk of having the roof cave in on your home.

 Damaged Roof Material

 Shingles may play a big role in how long your roof will hold up.
 High-quality materials like slate last longer than roofs made with asphalt shingles.
-Low quality or poorly installed roof material (including beams and nails) may contribute to sagging over time.
+Low quality or poorly installed roof material (including beams nails) may contribute to sagging over time.

 One of the more obvious signs it’s time to call a professional roofer—even small leaks can cause big trouble.

-Leaks are one of the earliest tell-tale signs of roof failure and can lead to water damage or a weakened foundation.
+Leaks are one of the earliest tell-tale signs of roof failure can lead to water damage or a weakened foundation.
 While it may seem like the easiest path forward is to patch up leaks as they develop, you may end up spending more money in the long run on small repairs.